 Dumbbell Standing Kickback

 The Dumbbell Standing Kickback is an arm exercise where you hinge forward and extend the weight behind you using a controlled movement.
-The fixed upper arm position keeps tension on the target area and makes the exercise effective without heavy loads.
+Triceps activation during kickback-type extensions is influenced by shoulder position, with the extended-back position placing unique demands on the muscle (Alves et al., 2018).
+The fixed upper arm position keeps tension on the triceps and makes the exercise effective without heavy loads.

 You should feel the work mainly in the back of the upper arm as you straighten the elbow.
-Keep your torso steady, hold your upper arm close to your side, and move the dumbbell slowly.
-Focus on full control at the top and avoid swinging the weight or shifting your shoulders.
+Kinetic and EMG analyses of the kickback exercise confirm that controlling dumbbell weight relative to your strength level is important for maintaining proper mechanics (Serbest et al., 2025).
+Keep your torso steady, hold your upper arm close to your side, and move the dumbbell slowly to avoid swinging.

 This exercise fits well as an accessory in arm or upper body workouts, often after compound pressing movements.
-You can make it easier by using lighter weight or a shorter range, or harder by slowing the tempo and pausing briefly when the arm is fully extended.
+Muscle activation differs across dumbbell, barbell, and machine triceps exercises (Farias et al., 2017), so including the kickback adds variety to your triceps training.
+Make it easier with lighter weight, or harder by pausing briefly when the arm is fully extended.

 - Stand in a staggered stance with your front foot firmly planted and your back foot's toes lightly touching the ground, holding a dumbbell in your hand on the same side as your back foot.